Rashmiranjan07/JS-tutorial/README.md

 Ternary Operators
 --------------------
-- It works with three operands
+- It works with three operands.
-- condition ? true output: false output
+- condition ? true output: false output .
  - eg:-(a ? b : c)

    syntax is: [age> 18 ? "adult" :" not adult " ;]